-Nature's 'purpose' seems to be expansion, the unfoldment of consciousness to ever higher states, to include in itself more and more of what is, in more and more units of self-consciousness, which are self-aware and which know themselves in their environment.
-Their environment, as they develop their consciouness, expands and becomes for them ever richer in content.
-The treasures of the ever deepening realms of inner being open up to their ever growing perceptions.
-It is said that at the end of the vast cycles of such development they re-merge with UNITY whence they emerged as rudimentary inexperienced beings at the very dawn of their individual lives.
+Nature's 'purpose' seems to be, on one hand, the unfoldment of consciousness to ever higher states so as to include in itself more and more of what is, and on the other, multiplication, in more and more units of consciousness which are to become self-aware not only of their environment but then of themselves in it.
+As they develop their consciousness, their environment expands and becomes for them ever richer in content.
+At the human stage the treasures of the ever-deepening realms of inner being open up to ever growing perceptions.
+It is said that at the end of vast cycles of such development all things and creatures re-merge with the UNITY whence they emerged at the dawn of their individual life cycles.
+Nature's processes are cyclic and, according to Universal Law, and there is progress - an ever burgeoning becoming by cycles within cycles ad infinitum.
+During periods of activity there is the bringing forth and development of faculty, of a sense or some particular characteristic or quality and of competence, know-how, skill in action.

-Nature's process is cyclic, according to Universal Law, and her progress is cyclic, comprising cycles within cycles ad infinitum.
-A complete cycle represents a period of experience, or a period of activity.
-During such a period, there can be the bringing forth and development of a faculty or a sense or some particular characteristic or quality, followed by a corresponding period of inactivity and rest.
-The elements of Fire, Air, Water, Earth are brought forth into the scheme in due order; and each of them plays its essential part in due season in the genesis and constitution of a world and its inhabitants.
-Even so-called matter is educated by Life.
-Living things use it in their bodies, or affect it otherwise during their living and so modify it, making it fit for ever higher faculty to function in.
+In the genesis of Cosmos the elements of Fire, Air, Water, Earth are brought forth in due order; and each of them plays its essential part in due season in the constitution of our world and its inhabitants.
+In the vast process of universal becoming even so-called matter is educated by Life.
+Living things are affected by their experiences.
+Their bodies and inner vehicles making them fit for ever higher faculty and consciousness to function in.

 Life is a great educator.
 Living is learning, for man as for everything else.
 All development stems from living.
-Even sleep and death, apparent inactivities, have their place in the great process.
-They are passive periods, the counterparts to the active ones in the overall progressive process we call LIFE.
+Even sleep and death, apparent inactivaties, have their place in the great process.
+They are passive, recuperative and assimilative periods, the counterparts to the active causative ones in the overall progressive process we call LIFE.